kevindadi/RustPTA/README.md

 # RustPTA

+> **Note:** This repository is kept as-is for historical reference.
+All future development and new features are being pursued in a separate repository: **[ConcBugDect-Rust](https://github.com/kevindadi/ConcBugDect-Rust)**.
+We will not be using branches here for new work; please direct all contributions and issues to the new repository.

 RustPTA is a Petri-net-based static analyzer for Rust concurrency bugs.
 It runs as a Rust compiler driver, collects MIR-level information during compilation, translates the analyzed program into a Petri net, builds a state graph, and reports potential concurrency problems.

 The project is intended for three audiences: